MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 Simple Multithreading
 LINQ and Lambda Expressions
 C is a general-purpose programming language created by Dennis Ritchie at the Bell Laboratories in 1972.
 It is a very popular language, despite being old.
 C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

+C# (C-Sharp) is a programming language developed by Microsoft that runs on the .NET Framework.

+C# is used to develop web apps, desktop apps, mobile apps, games and much more.